rbrossi-ml/LinkCHOPGenerator/README.md

 ```kotlin
     npm install
 ```
-to link the application to your operational system, inside de application golder run.
+to link the application to your operational system, inside de application folder run.

 ```kotlin
     npm link